Achieving Personal Empowerment

 Taking Charge of Your Life and Career

 Do you ever feel that you have no control over your life and work?
-Perhaps you feel dominated by your colleagues, or overwhelmed by the demands of your job.
+Perhaps you feel dominated by your co-workers, or overwhelmed by the demands of your job.
 Or is your time outside the workplace spent tending to other people's needs at the expense of your own?

 In this article, we examine personal empowerment in more detail, and explore the tools and techniques that you can use to achieve it.